 This message again is partly true, but it only points to the first principle.
 To believe and do nothing about your belief is a false message.
 The Bible recorded in James 2:19 “Thou believest that there is one God; thou doest well: the devils also believe, and tremble.”
 So if the devils also believe, does that mean that they are saved?
 Believing alone will not bring forth the result of the salvation plan.

 Those who preached subtle lies are deceiving those who want to follow Jesus.
 If you read the Bible, from Genesis to Revelation, the message is consistent: Obey God and follow His commandments.
-In John 14:21, the Bible said “He that hath my commandments, and keepeth them, he it is that loveth me: and he that loveth me shall be loved of my Father, and I will love him, and will manifest myself to him.”
+In John 14:21, the Bible said, “He that hath my commandments, and keepeth them, is he who is that loveth me: and he that loveth me shall be loved of my Father, and I will love him and will manifest myself to him.”
 And again in.1 John 2:4 the Bible reads “He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him.”
 Following the commandments of God is a very important part of the plan of salvation.
-It is recorded in Revelation 12:17 that the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ.”
+It is recorded in Revelation 12:17 that the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keeps the commandments of God, and have the testimony of Jesus Christ.”
 The devil only makes war with those who obediently follow Jesus.
-Those who don’t, he have them in his control.
+Those who don’t, he has them in his control.

 There are two processes to Salvation: 1) Jesus’ Redemptive Power, and 2) Our Obedience to God.
 The mathematical formula and logic for Salvation would look like this: A + B => C